clokep/clokep.github.io/content/articles/irc-client-usage-share.rst

         private messages or in a channel.
 I'm *shocked* that clients bother their users by showing them they received a ``VERSION`` request.
 (Most) users just won't care!
 Why show that low-level of the protocol?!
+.. [#]  As corrected by DarthGandalf on IRC: "Before 1.6, ZNC version is
+        returned iff no clients are connected.
+After 1.6, it's also appended to the client's response (but still one line per connected client)"
 .. [#]  `Source <https://twitter.com/dioxmat/status/646815252898803712>`_, have
         I mentioned yet in this article that I hate bouncers?
 .. [#]  I stole the code to plot this from the `plotting code`_ in the extension